Equality and diversity in the workplace

 ‘I think the key one for me as a top tip is to disclose your disability.
 I found it extremely frustrating as an employer and recruiter over many years when having asked candidates if they would like to disclose a disability at multiple points in their recruitment process I'd then have people at an assessment centre coming out of exercise saying ‘oh by the way I – I have dyslexia.
 Please could you make adjustments in your marking?’
 And that’s simply not possible at that point in time.
 It’s unfair to all of the other candidates in the process.
 If we’d know up front we could have made those adjustments and we could have dealt with everybody fairly.
 So the key for me is disclose and disclose early.
 Be up front and honest about the adjustments that you need and that will allow you to be assessed fairly.‘

-Cathy: But aren’t we talking about two different things here?
-Some people may need to ask for reasonable adjustments during the recruitment process, as well as in the workplace, but others may just want to ask for adjustments once they have started the job, they may be ok with interviews for example.
+Cathy: But I wonder if we're talking about two different things here?
+Some people may need to ask for reasonable adjustments during the recruitment process, as well as in the workplace, but others may want just to ask for adjustments once they've started the job, they may be ok with interviews for example.

-Lynne: Yes that’s right, and that’s why it is so important to be clear about what your needs are.
-If you don’t know what your needs are, it is difficult to tell others and difficult to recognise if you need adjustments during the recruitment process.
+Lynne: Yeah that’s right, and that’s why it's so important to be clear about what your needs are.
+If you don’t know what your needs are, it's difficult to tell others and difficult to recognise if you need adjustments during the recruitment process.

-Cathy: So how would you work out what your needs are?
-Some people listening to this, may be crystal clear about their needs and how to meet them, but others, for example if you have dyslexia or mental health issues, well, it isn’t always straightforward.
+Cathy: So how'd you work out what your needs are?
+Some people listening to this, may be crystal clear about their needs and how to meet them, but others, for example if you have dyslexia or mental health issues, well, it's not always as straightforward.
 I suppose one way to identify needs and how to meet them, is to look at your experience as an OU student.

-An OU degree really says so much more about you than academic ability alone.
+An OU degree really says so much more about you than the academic ability you have alone.

-Cathy: Yes, I agree with that, I am sure students recognise OU study proves they have initiative, good problem solving skills, commitment, self-motivation, self-discipline, determination, excellent organisational and time management skills, good communication and developed IT skills, to name just a few.
+Cathy: Yes, I really agree with that, I'm sure students recognise OU study proves they have initiative, good problem solving skills, commitment, self-motivation, self-discipline, determination, excellent organisational and time management skills, good communication and really well developed IT skills, to name but a few.

 I bet every OU student listening to this, can recognise these skills in themselves and if not, I hope you do now!

-OK, so OU study can prove a range of skills and is also evidence of what you can achieve given the appropriate support.
-That makes sense.
+OK, so OU study can prove you have a range of skills and it's also evidence of what you can achieve given appropriate support.
+Yep that makes sense.

-Cathy: That sounds great and I understand those advantages, but my concern is that as soon as I disclose my disability in an application form or in a covering letter, it will give an employer a reason not to short list me for an interview, as they may think I’ll cause problems for them, when I know I won’t.
+Cathy: Yeah, that sounds great and I understand those advantages, but my concern is that as soon as I disclose my disability in an application form or in a covering letter, it will give the employer a reason not to short list me for an interview, as they may think I’ll cause problems for them, when I know I won’t.
 So for me, timing is everything, I feel it is important to tell an employer at the time which feels right for you.
-For example, if you need adjustments for a job interview, maybe you are hearing impaired for example, then you need to let them know beforehand.
+For example, if you need adjustments for a job interview, maybe you have hearing impairment for example, then you need to let them know beforehand.

 Lynne: I’m not sure it’s as simple as that.
 Not telling an employer in an application form or covering letter can restrict your choices when giving examples of your skills in a personal statement.
 How can you show them how you have overcome challenges, or how you can work in a team, if you don’t tell them about your disability?

-‘I would say if only if a student wanted to they could even use any kind of experience they’ve had of anything like that in their life as examples as long as they felt comfortable doing so and they felt that actually that’s a really good example of one of our competencies about um being driven and kind of a desire to succeed.
-So if they felt that would be a you know a good example and they were happy to talk about that they could incorporate it there and actually use it as a real positive um to demonstrate what they’ve done, how they’ve overcome things like this.
-Um but even if the student didn’t want to disclose it to us um we wouldn't view them any differently from any other candidate.‘
+‘I would say if, only if a student wanted to, they could even use any kind of experience they’ve had of anything like that in their life as examples, you know, as long as they felt comfortable doing so and they felt that actually that’s a really good example of one of our competencies about being driven and kind of a desire to succeed.
+So if they felt that that would be a you know a good example and they were happy to talk about that they could incorporate it there and actually use it as a real positive to demonstrate what they’ve done, how they’ve overcome things like this.
+But even if the student didn’t want to disclose it to us we wouldn't view them any differently from any other candidate.‘

-Cathy: Are you saying that by hiding your disability, you are hiding your true self?
-Hmmm I shall think about that.
+Cathy: So are you saying that by hiding your disability, you are hiding your true self?
+Wow, I shall have to think about that.

 Step 2: turn these words into a short, succinct ‘openness statement’.
-An openness statement is simply stating these three things: your disability, the implications and your requirements is a straightforward way.
+An openness statement is simply stating these three things: your disability, the implications and your requirements in a straightforward way.

-Cathy: It makes sense that if you decide to tell an employer, to prepare and do this effectively, rather than blurting out the first thing that comes into your head.
+Cathy: OK, it makes sense that if you decide to tell an employer, to prepare and do this effectively, rather than just blurting out the first thing that comes into your head.
 In fact, I really like this, these same three steps could be used to decide if you want to disclose and if you decide to do this, at what point during the recruitment process you want to do this.
-The careers team have produced a webinar on this, called Opening Doors, you can find it on the careers website.
+I know the careers team have produced a webinar on this.
+It's called Opening Doors and you can find it on the careers website.

 Cathy: You have touched precisely on my concern.
 The issue of telling an employer, isn’t one size fits all.
-People need to think about what is right for them and their situation, they may even vary their approach according to the employer and the vacancy being applied for.
+People need to think about what is right for them and their situation, they may even vary in their approach according to which employer and which vacancy's being applied for.

-Lynne: Some employers have publically stated they are positive about disability and it is easy to identify them.
+Lynne: Some employers have publicly stated they are positive about disability and it is easy to identify them.
 There are three main ways.
-Firstly, there is the business disability forum, then there is the two tick symbol and then there are organisations which specialise in supporting people with disabilities into employment.
+Firstly, there's the business disability forum, then there is the two tick symbol and then there are organisations who make sure they place their vacancies with organisations which specialise in supporting people with disabilities into employment.
 You can read about this on the careers website and in our career planning and job seeking workbook – which you can order or view from the careers site.

-Cathy: But the Equality Act covers all employers except the Armed Forces, and if you choose to tell an employer, you are covered by the Act.
-Having said that, it is a matter of personal choice, if and when to tell and employer.
+Cathy: But the Equality Act covers all employers except the Armed Forces, and if you choose to tell an employer, I suppose yes you are covered by the Act.
+Having said that, it is a matter of personal choice, if and when to tell an employer.

-Lynne: So you are saying that everyone needs to make their own mind up according to their situation and the job being applied for and I’m saying that in general, telling an employer is more beneficial than not telling them, although there is no legal obligation to do so.
+Lynne: So what you're saying is that everyone needs to make their own mind up according to their situation and the job they're applying for and I’m saying that in general, telling an employer is more beneficial than not telling them, although there is no legal obligation to do so.
 You need to think about whether your disability raises a health and safety issue for you or your future colleagues, if this is the case, then telling an employer will ensure there is a safe working environment.
 You may also wish to disclose if you need adjustments, as we’ve discussed.

 You are right, once you have told an employer about a disability, you are protected by the Equality Act.
-This means the employer must take all reasonable steps to provide the necessary adjustments and mustn’t discriminate against them because of their disability.
+This means the employer must take all reasonable steps to provide the necessary adjustments and mustn’t discriminate against you because of your disability.

-Cathy: So if you choose not to tell your employer and later underperform, you are not covered by the Equality Act.
+Cathy: So if you choose not to tell an employer and later on underperform, you are not covered by the Equality Act.
 An employer who was unaware of an employee’s condition can’t be judged to have discriminated against them.

 Lynne: The types of adjustment you can ask for include: physical access, use of technology, change to the format of the interview, use of an interpreter, additional time and an orientation visit before the interview.
-It’s important to remember that when to tell an employer includes once you have the job offer and you can choose who to tell, your line manager or HR and you can ask that co-workers aren’t told, if that is what you prefer.
+It’s really important to remember that when to tell an employer also includes once you've been offered the job and you can choose who to tell, you can tell your line manager or HR and you can ask that your co-workers aren’t told, if that's what you'd prefer.

 Lynne: That’s right and there are similar points to consider throughout the application process, but if there is section on the application form asking about serious health conditions or disabilities, although you don’t have to disclose your disability here, you mustn’t lie.
 You can leave it blank.
 You can also use the personal statement section to tell the employer about your disability.